-This is a deep and sweet tasting mithai and is a very popular entity from the selection of Indian sweets.
+This is a deep and sweet-tasting mithai and is a very popular entity from the selection of Indian sweets.

 You can get mixture packs to make gulab jamun easily now at home.

-The word “gulab jamun” comes from Persian, gulab, “rose” referring to the rosewater-scented syrup and the hindi word “jamun.”
+The word ‘gulab jamun’ comes from Persia.
+Gulab, ‘rose’ refers to the rosewater-scented syrup and the Hindi word ‘jamun.’

 This is a traditional sweet from northern India, Pakistan and Nepal.

-This sweet is often called Mysore Pak.
-It is has traditional, golden and cream honeycomb texture.
+This sweet has a traditional, golden and cream honeycomb texture.
 It is made from gram flour (besan) and pure butter ghee (clarified butter), oil and sugar.

 If cooked properly it is not too hard or too soft like barfi and it should be darker brown colour in the middle compared to its edges.

-It is one of the harder textured Indian sweets and produced a delicious, crunchy and crumbly explosion in your mouth when eaten.
+It is one of the harder textured Indian sweets and produces a delicious, crunchy and crumbly explosion in your mouth when eaten.

-This is a sweet similar to gulab jamun but comes in smaller ball shapes which are multicoloured, mainly light pink, light yellow, and white.
+This is a sweet similar to gulab jamun but comes in different shapes.
+It is multicoloured, mainly light pink, orange, yellow, and white.